veev/flint-is-a-place-incidents-map/README.md

 To deploy changes to the project on Github, merge any working branch into main

 This will run a Github Action to deploy `main` to the `gh-pages` branch

+## Background

+For more information on the origins and process, you can read more [here](https://genevievehoffman.com/Flint-is-a-place)